- Get Started

 Description and discussion here.

-Let’s say you have a public-facing service, perhaps for streaming or open wifi.
+Let’s say you have a public-facing service, perhaps for streaming or open Wi-Fi.
 You want to allow other people to use this service if they pay you small amounts.
-These payments could be used as spam prevention or to support your business.
+These payments could be used for spam prevention or to support your business.
 This is a job for the toll collector…

 A simple service that keeps track of any XLM sent to a

 toll address.
 The toll collector has a database of public keys and amounts of XLM it has sent to the toll address.
 It watches for payments to the toll address on the Stellar network and adds them to this DB.